-Friends, the beauty of making a meal plan is that you can take all these things into account and plan for them!
+Friends, the beauty of making a meal plan (and always having grocery shopping lists) is that you can take all these things into account and plan for them!

 Wiped by Wednesday?
 Plan for your exhaustion and make it leftover night!
 Pull everything out, set up a buffet and let the family serve themselves.
 If pickings are slim, make it a top-your-own-oatmeal bar or just serve peanut butter and jelly sandwiches with fruit.
 Take a break from fancy and recharge for the rest of the week.

 Freaked out by the fridge?
 Don’t look at the fridge – look at your meal plan.
 Focus on what you planned for the day and one item at a time, pull out what you need.
 Don’t worry about everything else and just cook dinner.